PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 For this subject, we will return to our express servers.
 You can use the API you coded yesterday or go initialize a new empty server.
-It's up to you, you now know how do it :rocket:
+It's up to you, you now know how do it 🚀
 > In both cases, code inside the `day04/Auth` folder.

 - At the repository's root, create a `day04` and a `Auth` folders.